Joseph Hewes: Naval affairs

 At the end of October 1775, the Continental Congress created a seven member committee to begin fitting out two vessels one with no more than 20 guns and the other with no more than 26 guns.
 Hewes was appointed to this committee and to two others that became the Naval Committee which later evolved into the Marine Committee.
 Hewes was selected for these committees not only because of his marine experience but also for his business and accounting acumen.
 The following month two more vessels were ordered and the Naval Committee began adopting regulations for the conduct of Naval officers and seamen.
 The Naval Committee met from six in the evening sometimes to around midnight in a house they acquired for its meetings.
 Stephen Hopkins chaired the committee and Joseph Hewes kept its accounts as well as handling a good portion of it correspondence.

-On February 14, 1776 Hewes leased one of the firm's brigantines to the Secret Marine Committee of the Continental Congress for the sum of 400 Spanish dollars per month.
+On February 14, 1776, Hewes leased one of the firm's brigantines to the Secret Marine Committee of the Continental Congress for the sum of 400 Spanish dollars per month.
 Hewes agreed that the "said Brigt shall be Tight, stiff, Strong & Staunch, well & sufficiently fitted, found, Victualed & Manned for this Voyage...."
 At the time the ship was located on the York River in Virginia where It was to load tobacco and other Virginia Produce and then sail to ports in Europe to sell the Cargo and "shall receive on board any...Goods, Wares, Merchandize arms, & ammunition that the Agent or Factors of the said Secret Committee [may order and then] proceed with all Care & dilligence [sic]..into some Safe Port or place between Connecticut and North Carolina...."
 The committee agreed to pay all port charges.
 For insurance purposes, the value of the brigantine was placed at 4 thousand 600 Spanish milled dollars.
 The committee insured the owners for this amount "against any Capture or seizure...by any Enemies of the said united Colonies."

 5th North Carolina Provincial Congress

-In November of 1776 Hewes was again chosen along with Hopper and Thomas Bourke to represent North Carolina in the 2nd Continental Congress.
+In November 1776 Hewes was again chosen along with Hopper and Thomas Bourke to represent North Carolina in the 2nd Continental Congress.
 This Provincial Congress wrote a new constitution for the province and called for the new Bicameral legislature to meet in April 1777 in New Bern.
 After the Provincial Congress, Hewes did not return to Philadelphia but returned to Edenton staying there through April 1777 until the General Assembly gathered on April 7.